dankoster/figment/readme.md

 1) Find the figment extension in your browser extensions toolbar and pin it
 1) Have fun hacking!
    * Use `tsc -w` to watch for changes while working
-   * Use `cp -rv ./assets/* ./dist` to copy asset files into dist

-I added a simple Deno script to watch and copy those asset files...
-`deno run --allow-read --allow-write watchAndCopy.ts ./assets ./dist`
+   * Use `cp -rv ./assets/* ./dist` to copy asset files into dist (or use the included Deno script to watch and copy those asset files when they change... `deno run --allow-read --allow-write watchAndCopy.ts ./assets ./dist`)